 Task sdscale performs scaling of single-dish spectra.
 By setting scaletsys = True, associated Tsys is also scaled.
 The infile can be any of ASAP, MS, SDFITS, or RPFITS format.
-If outfile='none', scaling is done in-situ (i.e. to the input data).
-If outfile name is given or outfile=''(default), the scaled data is written to a new file with the same format as the input data (Note: in case of the RPFITS format input data, it will be written to SDFITS format).
+If outfile name is given or outfile='',' (default), the scaled data is written to a new file with the same format as the input data (Note: in case of the RPFITS format input data, it will be written to SDFITS format).